michaeldisaro/mds-basiclean-synth/README.md

 # Build
 cmake --build .

-# The built plugins will be in build/SimpleSynth_artefacts/
+# The built plugins will be in build/BasicleanSynth_artefacts/
 ```

 ## Usage

 1. Load the plugin in your DAW (Ableton, Logic Pro, FL Studio, Reaper, etc.)
 2. Send MIDI notes to the plugin
-3. Hear simple sine wave tones based on the MIDI input
+3. Adjust oscillator waveforms, ADSR parameters, and other settings via the GUI
+4. Use the built-in oscilloscope to visualize the output waveform
+5. Experiment with supersaw detuning for richer sounds

-The synth has 8 voices of polyphony and responds to MIDI note on/off messages with simple envelope (tail-off on note release).
+The synth supports polyphony and responds to MIDI velocity and pitch bend.

 ## Project Structure

 - `Source/PluginProcessor.*` - Main audio processing and plugin logic
-- `Source/PluginEditor.*` - GUI interface
+- `Source/PluginEditor.*` - GUI interface and parameter controls
-- `Source/SineWaveVoice.*` - Sine wave synthesis implementation
+- `Source/SynthVoice.*` - Oscillator and synthesis implementation
+- `Source/ADSRComponent.h` - ADSR envelope UI component
+- `Source/OscilloscopeComponent.h` - Real-time waveform display
+- `Source/CustomLookAndFeel.h` - Custom UI styling
 - `CMakeLists.txt` - Build configuration

-## Next Steps

-You can extend this synth by:

-- Adding ADSR envelope controls
-- Implementing different waveforms (saw, square, triangle)
-- Adding filters and effects
+- `Resources/` - Icons and assets
-- Creating a more sophisticated UI with parameter controls
-- Adding presets system

 ## License